fvzzy/advent-of-code/README.md

 ### Tests

 I've added happy-path tests using the example inputs for all problems.
+Occasionally, for more complicated solutions, I've also added tests for helper functions.

 Run them with Jest: